Y!mobile: English Mobile Phone Service for First-Time Living in Japan

 Please also take a look at tourist facilities and model courses.

-Introducing sightseeing and travel information for Kusatsu City, Shiga Prefecture.
-Full of information on attractive spots, hotels, and gourmet food, such as Mizunomori, an aquatic plant park full of nature, Lake Biwa Museum, the historic Sandai shrine Tachiki shrine and Sandai Shrine, Kusatsu-juku Honjin, and Rokuha Park, which the whole family can enjoy.
+This site introduces tourist information for Kusatsu City, Shiga Prefecture.
+It is packed with information on attractive spots, hotels, and gourmet food, such as the nature-filled aquatic plant park Mizunomori, Lake Biwa Museum, the historic Tachiki shrine and the Sandai shrine, Kusatsujuku Honjin, and Rokuha Park, which is fun for the whole family.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.